ramya23000505/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+### STEP 1:
+Start the program.
-### Step 1:
+### Step 2:
  Load California housing data, select features and targets, and split into training and testing sets.
-### Step 2:
+### Step 3:
 Scale both X (features) and Y (targets) using StandardScaler.
-### Step 3:
+### Step 4:
 Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
-### Step 4:
+### Step 5:
 Predict on test data, inverse transform the results, and calculate the mean squared error.
+### STEP 6:
+Stop the program.

 ## Program:
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.